-We like Gladiator for its quick germination and early growth; it is bigger and more vigorous right from the beginning.
-Gladiator is wide at the top with a short body.
+We like this parsnip for its quick germination and early growth; it is bigger and more vigorous right from the beginning.
+This variety is wide at the top with a short body.
 It is tender and delicious even to the largest sizes, with no core.
 Gladiator parsnip seeds are canker resistant.
 Our customer Louella is shown holding a truly enormous specimen of Gladiator.
 She attributes its massive size to her husband’s rich compost blend.
 In rich, fluffy soil, these parsnips can really get huge.
 Parsnips store well for winter use.

 Matures in 110 days.
 Hybrid seeds

 How to Grow Parsnips

 The flavour of parsnips becomes sweeter after frost.
 They are a very versatile vegetable in the kitchen to fry, roast, steam, mash, or bake.
 Follow along with this handy How to Grow Parsnips Guide and grow food.!

 We Recommend: Gladiator (PN581).
 This hybrid parsnip was bred to be fast-growing, uniform, and large – and we’ve seen some HUGE ones!
 At any size it has very appealing, mild flavour and it’s firm without being woody.

 Direct sow from late March to early July.
 Optimal soil temperature for germination: 10-25°C (50-75°F).
 Seeds take 14-21 days to germinate.